rkarn/Spiking-Neural-Network-Security/README.md

 A sample stochastic computing code is given in `stochastic_computing.py` file.

-A feed-forward neural network for MNIST dataset is given in `Neural Network with Stochastic Computing.ipynb` where stochastic computing is emplyed in the inference.
+A feed-forward neural network for MNIST dataset is given in `Neural Network with Stochastic Computing.ipynb` where `stochastic computing` is employed in the inference.
 Error occured.

 More details to follow.